-Are pre-closing covenants normally agreed by parties?
+24 Are pre-closing covenants normally agreed by parties?
 If so, what is the usual scope of those covenants and the remedy for any breach?

-The nature, scope and rigidity of any pre-closing covenants depends on the specific transaction, the type of business, the conditions precedent and the long-stop date.
-The seller will usually covenant the conduct of business of the target in its ordinary course between signing and closing, subject to defined measures being subject to buyer's approvals to the extent not violating gun-jumping rules.

-Covenants can also include the seller procuring the resignation of management of supervisory board members at closing or the buyer procuring the later exoneration from liability of board members of the target for pre-closing periods.
+The nature, scope and rigidity of any pre-closing covenants will depend on the specific transaction, type of business, conditions precedent and the long-stop date.
+The seller will usually covenant the conduct of business of the target in its ordinary course between signing and closing subject to defined measures being subject to buyer's approvals to the extent not violating gun-jumping rules.
+Covenants can also include seller to procure the resignation of management of supervisory board members at closing or buyer to procure the later exoneration from liability of board members of the target for pre-closing periods.
 In locked-box transactions, this will include no-leakage covenants.

-Breach of pre-closing covenants will, in practice, not lead to specific performance claims but to a claim for damages and indemnification, usually not subject to de minimis or other limitations, and to the no-leakage covenants to a eurofor-euro payment claim for any leakage.
+The breach of pre-closing covenants will practically not lead to specific performance claims but to a claim for damages and indemnification usually not subject to de minimis or other limitations, and to the no-leakage covenants to a euro-for-euro payment claim for any leakage.